mkingopng/palm_olein/list_of_plots.md

 would also charge the client for the ongoing maintenance cost of the reporting tool, and the model.

 # Plots
 * price of palm oil over time
 * price of edible oils over time

+conclusion

+# imports
 * palm oil imports geoplot over time
+*

+conclusion: demand and trade has grown over time.
+Demand growth is a function of population growth and economic development.
+As per capita GDP increases, consumption of dietary fats increases.
+Both have occurred most in China and India, who are coincidentally the highest importers

 * palm oil production over time
 * palm oil exports over time

 * land used for palm oil
 * land used for vegetable oil
+* productivity per hectare by oil crop

+conclusion: production has continued to grow. palm oil's rate of production increase has been faster than other oil crops due to its low cost of production however the rate at which land used for production is lower than the rate of increase on volume of production and its high yield per hectare

+* price over time
+* cost per ton of palm oil relative to other oils
+conclusion:

+Drivers of Demand Growth
+* population growth
+* per capita GDP

+Drivers of Supply Growth
+* land clearing and land under cultivation
+* increased productivity
+*